tcdve/devowelizer/README.md

 ... end of run
 ```
 And report can be access by loading into any browser the **index.html** file, located in folder **reportFolder**

+##NOTES
+### Assumptions:
+Since the case with `y` has not been clarified, the test for it follows the current behavior, so it passes successfully.
+Since the case with `capital` vowels has not been clarified, the tests follows the current behavior, so it passes successfully

+### TO be done
+Incorporate the dynamic verification of the random generated strings that are used for `path` and their response.